abaretta/nu.baretta.tplink/README.md

 * https://georgovassilis.blogspot.com/2016/05/controlling-tp-link-hs100-wi-fi-smart.html
 * https://www.softscheck.com/en/reverse-engineering-tp-link-hs110.

+Supported flow triggers:

+* Power / total power changed
+* On / off state changed

 Supported flow actions:

-* switch on / off
+* Switch on / off
-* toggle on / off
+* Toggle on / off
-* switch LED on / off
+* Switch LED on / off

 Supported flow controls:

-* switch on / off
+* Switch on / off

 Mobile capabilities:

-* on/off
+* On/off
-* display power and energy usage (HS110/HS200)
+* Display power and energy usage (HS110/HS200)

-# TODO

-* use energy monitoring capabilities in flows

 ##### Donate: #####
 If you like the app you can show your appreciation by posting it in the [forum],